 Can I pay by card during the Comics Fair?

 Some exhibitors may be able to take card payments, but we highly recommend you to bring cash.

 We believe the nearest cash machine from The Art School is at the front of a Newsbox, at 297 Sauchiehall Street.

 Is there any food and drinks available to purchase?

 Yes, The Art School hosts Vic Café Bar which offers a varied and affordable menu with plenty of vegetarian, vegan and gluten-free options.

 Isn't this comics stuff just for kids?

-We know some people may think that but actually the comics and artworks we'll be exhibiting are mostly intended for adults.
+We know some people may think that, but actually the comics and artworks featured at Ghost Comics Festival are mostly intended for adults.
 That doesn't necessarily mean their contents are inappropriate for children, it just means children may not fully understand or be very interested in them.

 I make comics, can I have a table to exhibit and sell my work?

-We're not taking applications at this time.
-Although, if you're a creator who'd like to exhibit, stay tuned for our future events.
-In the meantime, we encourage you to visit us and get to know our exhibitors and their work at our first Ghost Comics Festival.
+Applications for this year's festival are now closed.
+If you're a creator who'd like to exhibit with us, stay tuned for our future events and open calls.
+In the meantime, we encourage you to visit us and get to know our exhibitors and their work at Ghost Comics Festival.